 The best thing to do in Rothenburg ob der Tauber is just to stroll the cobbled medieval streets and admire the medieval architecture.
 Trust me, you could be immersed in this magical endeavor for many hours.
 I felt hypnotized by the beauty all around me.

-If you'd like a more structured walking tour of Rothenburg ob der Tauber, the tourist office gives group and private tours.
-You'll get a quick history lesson on everything you need to know about Rothenburg.
+If you’d like a more structured walking tour of Rothenburg ob der Tauber, you can book a guided walking tour.
+You’ll get a quick history lesson on everything you need to know about Rothenburg.

 But I was happy just wandering solo on my own.
 If you get off the main drag, you’ll be able to inspect the adorable cottages more closely and have photo ops without other tourists.